NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.mixViewsPlugin.rst

 |pluginIcon|

-*This documentation is for version 1.0 of MixViews.*
+*This documentation is for version 1.0 of MixViews (net.sf.openfx.mixViewsPlugin).*

 Description
 -----------